Are You Disabled but Unable to Collect Disability Insurance Benefits from The Hartford?

 Short-Term Disability Benefits

-Short-term disability (STD) benefits generally provide covered employees with partial income replacement for a short period of time if the employee becomes disabled.
+Short-term disability (STD) benefits generally provide covered employees with disability income replacement for a short time if the employee becomes disabled.
 The disabling sickness or accident has to fall under the policy’s covered provisions.
 The Hartford lists some common examples of covered sickness and accidents that may allow for short-term disability benefits through their policies.
-These include:

 - Rehab after a crash